AndrVLDZ/crc-bot/README.md

 ### Deploy

-The project is deployed through [Railway](https://railway.app/ "Deploy to the cloud") and to use this service, you need to:
+The project is deployed via [Railway](https://railway.app/ "Deploy to the cloud").
+You can use any other cloud service or hosting, but if you want to use Railway, you need to:

 1. Specify the entry point (bot.py) in the [Procfile](Procfile)
 2. List all libraries in [requirements.txt](requirements.txt)
 3. Specify Python version in [runtime.txt](runtime.txt)
+4. Specify your Telegram Bot API and QIWI API tokens in Railway variables
+5. Set up automatic deployments by specifying the required branch of your project in Railway

 ## Modules